5 Farm Math Activities that Corral Excitement

 Ten Frame Farm Game

 I’m sure you practice counting daily as a preschool teacher.
 Wouldn’t ewe know it?
-So it will be nice to switch it up and play a game incorporating counting in a new way, especially when your kiddos pretend to be farmers and give those sheep a buzz-cut.
+So it will be nice to switch it up and play a game that incorporates counting in a new way, especially when your kiddos get to pretend to be farmers and give those sheep a buzz cut.

 To set up this two-player game of Shear the Sheep, place 20-30 cotton balls on each of the two large sheep.
 Then, draw a card, count the number of wool balls on the ten frames, and use clothespins to “shear” the matching amount off your sheep.
 The first player to completely “shear” their sheep wins!